 Ornithology Donor Descendant Research Assistant

-The Ornithology Department is searching for a new volunteer to assist with our ongoing Donor Descendant research program.
-This project identifies individuals throughout the history of the Academy who have contributed to Ornithology's world class collection.
+The Ornithology Department is searching for a new volunteer to assist with our ongoing donor descendant research program.
+This project identifies individuals throughout the history of the Academy who have contributed to the Ornithology Department's world-class collection.
 The project seeks to identify descendants of donors to offer them a personal connection to the collection and the work of the Academy today.
-A volunteer with computer skills and some basic knowledge of databases is needed to assist in updating our donor descendent database, tracking contacts with donors, and preparing text and images for web publishing about donor-descendant families.
-This volunteer role offers a unique opportunity to an individual with an interest in history (and birds) to contribute professional experience and computer skills to this important project.
+A volunteer with computer skills and some basic knowledge of databases is needed to assist in updating our donor descendent database, tracking contacts with donors, and preparing text and images for web publishing about donor descendant families.
+This volunteer role offers an individual with an interest in history (and birds) the unique opportunity to contribute professional experience and computer skills to this important project.

 Patrick Center for Environmental Research